Flu vaccine FAQ’s

 |Chest Discomfort||Cough Common can be severe Mild to moderate||Hacking cough|

 Anyone can get the flu but it is more severe in people aged 65 years and over and anyone with a chronic medical condition.
 Chronic medical conditions include chronic heart conditions, chronic respiratory disease, diabetes mellitus and immunosupression due to disease or treatment (including those undergoing cancer treatment).
 Pregnant women have also been found to be at increased risk of the complications of flu.
-Also, residents of nursing homes and other long stay institutions, healthcare workers, carers and persons with a body mass index (BMI) of over 40 are most at risk.
+Also, residents of nursing homes and other long stay institutions, healthcare workers, carers, those with Down Syndrome and persons with a body mass index (BMI) of over 40 are most at risk.
+Children with moderate to severe neurodevelopmental disorders such as cerebral palsy and intellectual disability, especially those attending special schools/day centres along with those on long-term aspirin therapy (because of the risk of Reye’s syndrome).
 Finally people with regular close contact with poultry, water fowl or pigs are also more at risk of contracting influenza.
 These groups of people are targeted for influenza vaccination.

 Flu can be prevented by vaccination.
 Flu vaccine is a safe, effective way to help prevent flu infection, avoiding hospitalisation, reducing flu related deaths and illnesses.

-Each year the seasonal (annual) flu vaccine contains three common influenza virus strains.
+Each year the seasonal (annual) flu vaccine contains four common influenza virus strains.
 The flu virus changes each year this is why a new flu vaccine has to be given each year.
-This year’s flu vaccine contains the Swine Flu strain.

-This year’s seasonal flu vaccine contains 3 strains of flu viruses as recommended by the World Health Organization (WHO) and has been manufactured in a similar way to previous seasonal vaccine.
-The three strains are:
+This year’s seasonal flu vaccine contains 4 strains of flu viruses as recommended by the World Health Organization (WHO) and has been manufactured in a similar way to previous seasonal vaccine.
+The four strains are:

 per 0.5ml dose